Gien plate - Rambouillet service

 - vintage

 Large earthenware plate from the Gien factory, Rambouillet model.
-Designed by Jean Bertholle in 1955 at the request of the then President of the Republic, René Coty, to furnish the prestigious residences that hosted presidential hunts.
-Animal decoration, hand-painted in very pretty shades of green and chocolate.
+Designed by Jean Bertholle in 1955 at the request of the then President of the Republic, René Coty, to equip the prestigious residences hosting presidential hunts.
+Animal-themed decoration, hand-painted in very lovely shades of green and chocolate.
 No defects to report.
 This model is still produced and sold by the Gien factory - price: €320 for the 26 cm plate.
-Dimensions: D: 26 cm.
-Jean Bertholle: French painter and engraver from the New School of Paris.
-In 1943, he became artistic director of the Gien earthenware factory (2,000 workers) where he assumed the role of decorator.
-In 1957, he left his position at the Gien earthenware factory to devote himself entirely to painting.
-In 1983, Jean Bertholle was elected a member of the Academy of Fine Arts.
-The Gien factory: The Gien Faience Factory was founded in 1821 in Gien in the Loire Valley by the Englishman Thomas Hall.
-The Gien Faience Factory diversified from a technical and artistic point of view.
-Its work was recognized in France and abroad and was rewarded at universal exhibitions.
-The first half of the 20th century saw major social, economic, and political upheavals.
-The factory sought to maintain its acquired position and avoid sinking into the turmoil of the time.
-The Gien Faience Factory continued its ascent and move upmarket by offering personalized services bearing the coats of arms of the great families of Europe.
-In 1984, famous names joined forces with Gien: Paco Rabanne, Garouste and Bonetti, Andrée Putman, Patrick Jouin, Isabelle de Borchgrave… to design new products and magnify Faience.
-Today, more than ever, the Faïencerie de Gien is part of a program of excellence.
-A member of the prestigious Comité Colbert, which brings together major French luxury brands, it has been awarded the Living Heritage Company label.
+Dimensions.
+D: 26 cm.
+Jean Bertholle: French painter and engraver of the New School of Paris.
+In 1943, he became the artistic director of the Gien earthenware factory (2,000 workers) where he served as a decorator.
+In 1957, he left his position at the Gien factory to fully dedicate himself to painting.
+In 1983, Jean Bertholle was elected a member of the Académie des Beaux Arts.
+The Gien factory: The Gien earthenware factory was established in 1821 in Gien in the Loire Valley by the Englishman Thomas Hall.
+The Gien earthenware factory diversifies from a technical and artistic perspective.
+Its work is recognised in France and abroad and has been awarded at world exhibitions.
+The first half of the 20th century saw significant social, economic, and political upheavals.
+The factory seeks to maintain its established position and not succumb to the turmoil of the time.
+The Gien earthenware factory continues its ascent and premium positioning by offering personalised services featuring the coats of arms of Europe's great families.
+In 1984, famous names collaborated with Gien: Paco Rabanne, Garouste and Bonetti, Andrée Putman, Patrick Jouin, Isabelle de Borchgrave… to create new designs and enhance earthenware.
+Today, more than ever, the Gien earthenware factory is committed to a programme of excellence.
+As a member of the prestigious Comité Colbert, which brings together the leading French luxury brands, it is certified as a Living Heritage Company.